Waaqeffanna: Belief

 The main religious belief of Waaqeffanna is that Waaqa (the creator) is the creator of the universe and has many manifestations known as Ayyaana.
 The Ayyaana serve as intermediary spirits between Waaqa and his creations.
 The Ayyaana (spirits) are known to possess chosen men and women, who are then given the title Qallu and Qallitti respectively.
 All Uuma (creatures) are believed to be assigned an Ayyaana by Waaqa for guidance and protection.

 Waaqeffataas live according to Safuu, the moral and legal principles that guide the interactions of humans with Waaqa.
 The breach of Safuu is regarded a sin and is condemned by Waaqa.

 Waaqa

 Waaqa is the supreme being and is omniscient, omni-benevolent and omnipotent.
 He is also just and loving.
 This supreme being is addressed through a variety of names in the different regions and many believe that the term Waaqa means 'the God with many names'.
-The Oromo people also use the term Waaqa Gurr'acha to address the creator, which translates as “Black(Gurracha)God'(Waaqa).
+The Oromo people also use the term Waaqa Gurr'acha to address the creator, which translates as "Black (Gurr'acha) God (Waaqa)".
 The term is believed to indicate that Waaqa is the origin of everything, is mysterious and they are the one that can not be interfered with.